-Here are the most reliable SUVs:
+Here are the most reliable SUVs by category:

 The third-ranked Chevrolet Suburban full-size SUV is a popular livery vehicle thanks to its class-leading passenger and cargo space.
 Redesigned for the 2021 model year, it now includes an extra 23 cubic feet of cargo space and an extra two inches of legroom in both the second and third row.
 It also has improved ride quality and handling, an improved infotainment system, and more standard safety features.
 A new Chevrolet Suburban costs between $53,448 and $83,158 and a three-year-old used Chevrolet Suburban costs $33,163 to $50,991.

 An additional full-size SUV, the Ford Expedition ranks fourth.
 Known for its quality and reliability, it was named as Consumer Reports' top choice for a large SUV.
 Unlike its rivals with V8 engines, the Expedition has a twin-turbo V6, giving it better gas mileage than the rest of its class.
 It is available as a two- or three-row SUV, and like the Suburban, it has vast cargo and passenger space to make it a popular choice for a livery vehicle.
 The Expedition’s luxury version, the Lincoln Navigator also makes our list of the most reliable luxury SUVs.
 A new Ford Expedition costs an average of $63,525, while a used Ford Expedition for sale costs an average of $61,717.